testcontainers/testcontainers-go/README.md

 nginxC.Terminate(ctx, t)`. `t` is `*testing.T` and it is used to notify is the `defer` failed marking the test as failed.

-You can build more complex flow using envvar to configure the containers.
-Let's suppose you are testing an application that requites redis:
+You can build more complex flow using env var to configure the containers.
+Let's suppose you are testing an application that requires redis:

 ```go
 func TestRedisPing(t *testing.T) {